DavesCodeMusings/irc2Frotz/README.txt

 If all goes well, you'll see the following output:
 Using z-machine file: ZORK1.DAT
 Connecting to IRC server.
-Registering the #game channel.
+Registering the #ZORK1 channel.

 *** You'll need an IRC client.
 There are many choices for IRC clients.
 The previously mentioned SDF wiki page gives examples for setting up Pidgin and Thunderbird.
 Hexchat is another popular option.

-Once oyu have the client set up to attach to your IRC server, join the #game channel.
+Once you have the client set up to attach to your IRC server, join the #<game>
+channel.
+The actual name of the channel is the story file minus the extension.
+So running sample.z8 creates a channel called #sample.
+This way you can easily run multiple games, each on its own channel.

 Anytime someone new joins, irc2Frotz.js will issue the "look" command to dfrotz so new players can get their bearings.

 *** You may need to adjust fakelag on your IRC server.